Financial Aid Information for Post-Baccalaureate Premedical Students

 - The first E-Bill for each semester will display financial aid as anticipated aid.
 Anticipated aid is replaced with actual aid after the last drop date of each semester if the aid has been accepted on Net Partner and all required financial aid documents have been received and processed.

 - Any remaining charges after all financial aid is applied must be paid by the E-Bill due date.
-If the student has a credit on their account they may request a refund.
+If the student borrowed more for indirect costs and has a credit on their account, they may request a "refund" check.